happycube/cxadc-linux3/README.md

 `sudo echo 0 >/sys/class/cxadc/cxadc0/device/parameters/level` - Internal Gain (`0`~`31`)

 `sudo echo 0 >/sys/class/cxadc/cxadc0/device/parameters/sixdb` - Digital Gain Boost (`1` On / `0` Off)

+If using an external amplifyer, set your `gain 0` & `sixdb 0` this also applys for CVBS RAW RF capture which can be tempermental.

 ### Command Line Capture (CLI)